Members of the University Student Conduct System

 Adjudication of Off-Campus Incidents

-The Dean or designee also may immediately relocate a student within the residence hall system, or immediately suspend a student from the residence halls, from specific areas of the University, or from the entire University pending judicial or criminal proceedings.
-Relocations and interim suspensions are enacted when the student’s continued presence is reasonably believed to pose a substantial threat to him/herself, to the safety and well-being of any member of the University community, to the preservation of property, or to the normal operations of the University.
+In cases involving student-to-student behavior which is considered violent, harassing, or threatening, the Dean of Student Life or designee may issue a “no contact” order to the students involved.
+The purpose of these orders is to limit contact and communication (direct and indirect) between the students prior to any conduct action being taken.
+“No contact” orders may be extended indefinitely at the discretion of the Dean or designee, or as a sanction.
+The Dean or designee also may immediately relocate a student within the residence hall system, or immediately suspend a student from the residence halls, from specific areas of the University, or from the entire University pending conduct or criminal proceedings.
+Relocations and interim suspensions are enacted when the student’s continued presence is reasonably believed to pose a substantial threat to him/herself, to the safety and wellbeing of any member of the University community, to the preservation of property, or to the normal operations of the University.

-Compliance with Judicial Process
+Compliance with Student Conduct Process

 Abuse of the student conduct system including, but not limited to:

 1. Failure to obey the summons of a conduct body or University official.

 2. Attempting to discourage an individual’s proper participation in or use of the conduct system.

 3. Attempting to influence the impartiality of a member of a conduct body prior to, and/or during the course of, the conduct proceeding.